Rapid Software Testing: skills and mindset for excellent testing

 Structure of this training

 The training consists of three highly interactive days in which we expect a lot from you and the other participants.
 The trainers will make it the most stimulating and intellectual experience that the group can handle.
 Throughout the workout you will do many exercises.
-Participants should bring a windows laptop.
+Participants should bring a laptop (no specific requirements).

 - What is Rapid Testing?